Skip to main content

 PreferencesHow you want the AI to write or behaveLoaded into every chat session you start

-My Cluster NotesPersonal facts about a specific clusterLoaded when you select that cluster in chat or investigations
+My Cluster NotesPersonal facts about a specific clusterLoaded only in chat sessions for that cluster (not in investigations)

 Personal Preferences